yeehaa123/presentation-moonconf/slides.md

 <!--

-In practice, however, layered architectures often end up like the Escher print above.
-This is due to the fact that layered architectures usually end up highly coupled.
-As described in this quote:
+In practice, however, layered architectures often end up like this Escher print.
+This is due to the fact that the clearly defined layers of such a architecture can easily get mixed up.

+(and yes, I'm looking at you Active Record)

 "Unfortunately, people using layered architectures can often run into a scenario where they introduce an unnecessary amount of coupling between layers of their application."

-Which results in fragile applications that are difficult to change or extend.
+As a result of this tight coupling, layered architecture are often hard to scale or refactor.

 -->